ExerciseFTUI/MightyShield/src/reqLimiter/README.md

 ## Methods
 -cleanupRequestCount(requestCount: RequestCount, resetTime: number, cleanupInterval: number) : Delete any data from requestCount that has pass the resetTime.
--getClientIp(req: Request, res: Response): Validates and returns the IP address
+-getClientIp(req: Request, res: Response): Validates and returns the IP address.